-- Tow chains or cables must be attached only to the main structural members of the vehicle. - Pulling devices should be routed so they do not touch any part of the suspension, steering, brake or cooling systems - Always pull the cable straight out from the front or rear of the vehicle.
-Never pull the vehicle at a sideways angle. - Pulling devices such as ropes or canvas straps are not recommended for use for vehicle towing or recovery.
+- Tow chains or cables must be attached only to the main structural members of the vehicle. - Pulling devices should be routed so they do not touch any part of the suspension, steering, brake or cooling systems. - Always pull the cable straight out from the front or rear of the vehicle.
+Never pull on the vehicle at an angle. - Pulling devices such as ropes or canvas straps are not recommended for use in vehicle towing or recov-